Get 80% off your plan for your first 3 months*

 What is payroll outsourcing?

-Payroll outsourcing is when you hire a third party to handle some or all of your payroll tasks.
-Providers can manage everything from calculating pay and deductions to transferring money into employee accounts and filing taxes with the ATO, which includes ensuring super guarantee for eligible employees is paid at least four times a year.
+Payroll outsourcing is when you hire a third-party provider to handle some or all of your payroll tasks.
+This can include everything from calculating wages and deductions to transferring pay into employee accounts and filing reports with the ATO.

-The level of service depends on what you need and what you can afford.
-Some providers handle the entire process, while others take on specific tasks and leave basic admin to you.
+Providers can manage the entire process or take on specific tasks while you handle the rest.
+The level of service depends on what you need and what fits your budget.
+Some providers run your payroll from end to end, while others focus on complex calculations and leave basic admin to you.

 Why outsource payroll?

-Outsourcing payroll saves time, reduces risk, and can cost less than handling it yourself.
-Here's why many business owners choose to leave it to the experts:
+Outsourcing payroll saves you time, reduces compliance risk, and often costs less than handling it yourself.
+Here's why many Australian small business owners choose to leave it to the experts:

-- Reduced compliance risk: There are serious legal requirements around payroll.
+• Reduce compliance risk.
+There are serious legal requirements around payroll compliance in Australia.
 Getting things wrong can mean penalties.
-Experts stay on top of the rules so you don't have to; for example, from 1 July 2026, employers will be required to pay super guarantee for each payday, rather than quarterly.
+A specialist stays on top of the rules so you don't have to.

-- More cost-efficient: Providers use software to automate many tasks, which often makes outsourcing more affordable than doing it in-house.
+• Keep costs down.
+Providers use software to automate many tasks, which often makes outsourcing more affordable than hiring a dedicated payroll person in-house.

-- Peace of mind: Knowing your employees are paid correctly and on time takes a weight off your shoulders.
+• Gain peace of mind.
+Knowing your employees are paid correctly and on time takes a weight off your shoulders, and it builds trust across your team.

 What do payroll providers do?

-Payroll providers handle the tasks that keep your employees paid correctly and your business compliant.
+Payroll providers handle the tasks that keep your employees paid correctly and your business compliant with Australian regulations.
 The level of service varies, but most providers can manage:

-- Calculating pay: working out wages, benefits, and reimbursements
+• Calculating pay: working out wages, benefits, and reimbursements for each pay cycle

 How does payroll outsourcing work?

-The payroll outsourcing process is straightforward and designed to minimise how much it disrupts your business.
-Here's what to expect:
+The payroll outsourcing process is straightforward and designed to minimise disruption to your business.
+Here's what to expect when you bring a provider on board:

-- Consult and set up: Your provider assesses your needs, including employee count, pay frequency, and any specific requirements.
+1. Consult and set up.
+Your provider assesses your needs, including employee count, pay frequency, and any specific requirements.
 They'll also connect to your accounting software if needed.

-- Transfer data and integrate systems: You provide employee details, tax file numbers, and superannuation fund information.
+2. Transfer data and integrate systems.
+You provide employee details, tax file numbers, and superannuation fund information.
 The provider sets up secure systems to manage this data.

-- Process payroll: Each pay cycle, you submit timesheets or approve hours.
+3. Process payroll.
+Each pay cycle, you submit timesheets or approve hours.
 The provider calculates pay, PAYG withholding, super contributions, and any other deductions.

-- Pay and report: The provider transfers funds to employee bank accounts, generates payslips, and files reports with the ATO through Single Touch Payroll (STP).
+4. Pay and report.
+The provider transfers funds to employee bank accounts, generates payslips, and files reports with the ATO through Single Touch Payroll (STP).

-- Get ongoing support: Your provider answers employee queries, stays on top of regulatory changes, and reports regularly so you always know where things stand.
+5. Get ongoing support.
+Your provider answers employee queries, stays on top of regulatory changes, and reports regularly so you always know where things stand.

 Types of payroll service